nicolasventer/SchemaGenerator/README.md

 # SchemaGenerator

-SchemaGenerator is a typescript library for generating mock data through a schema.
+SchemaGenerator is a typescript/javascript library for generating mock data through a schema.

 ## Features